Jb diagnose

 2 The diagnostic tool

-The first part of the diagnostic tool is a simple standalone fortran program (jbdiagnose.F90) that reads the two main background error statistics files (*.bal and *.cv), calculates various diagnostic quantities and writes these diagnostic quantitiesin simple ASCII files that can be used by, for example, GNUPLOT to produce various graphs.
-The input background error statistics files are opened with the local file names stabal96.bal and stabal96.cv and a namelist variable gsizein, describing the grid resolution, and namelist variables describing the vertical levels (AHALF, BHALF) are needed.
-Various information about the domain geometry is extracted from the input files.
-Oneexample of a script to run the diagnostic tool is provided in jbdiagnose.sh.
-The output ASCII files are stored in the subdirectory ”diag”.
+The first part of the diagnostic tool is a simple standalone fortran program (jbdiagnose.F90) that reads the two main background error statistics files (jb_filename.bal and jb_filename.cv), calculates various diagnostic quantities and writes these diagnostic quantitiesin simple ASCII files that are then used by plotjbdiag to produce various graphs.
+The input background error statistics files are opened with the local file names stabal96.bal and stabal96.cv and a namelist variable gsizein, describing the grid resolution, and namelist variables describing the vertical levels (ahalf_nl and bhalf_nl, ) are needed.

 Output files of the following forms are produced: